govau/cga-docs/docs/index.md

 > Fact: High-performing IT organizations deploy 30x more frequently, with 200x shorter lead times; they have 60x fewer failures and recover 168x faster.
 >
 > – [2015 State of DevOps report](https://puppet.com/resources/white-paper/2015-state-devops-report)

+For terminology that is used within the platform-as-a-service at the heart of cloud.gov.au, start with [Cloud Foundry’s glossary](http://docs.cloudfoundry.org/concepts/glossary.html).

 # Secure and scalable